ligolang/ligo/gitlab-pages/docs/tutorials/get-started/tezos-taco-shop-smart-contract.md

 <br/>

-*If everything went as expected, the `dry-run` command will return the contract's current storage, which is the map of products we've defined based on the daily offer of Pedro's taco shop.*
+*If everything went as expected, the `dry-run` command will return an empty list of operations and the contract's current storage, which is the map of products we've defined based on the daily offer of Pedro's taco shop.*

 ---